-District employees are required to help enforce implementation of the district's anti-bullying policy.
-Students who bully another person are to be held accountable for their actions whether they occur on school equipment or property; off school property at a school-sponsored or school-approved function, activity, or event; or going to or from school or a school activity.
-Students are encouraged to report behavior they consider to be bullying; including a single action which if allowed continuing would constitute bullying, to their teacher or the building principal.
+District staff are required to help enforce implementation of the district's anti-bullying policy.
+Students who bully another person are to be held accountable for their actions whether they occur on school equipment or property; off school property at a school-sponsored or school-approved function, activity, or event; going to or from school or a school activity in a school vehicle or school bus; or at designated school bus stops.
+Students are encouraged to report behavior they consider to be bullying, including a single action which if allowed to continue would constitute bullying, to their teacher or the building principal.
 The report may be made anonymously.

-A school principal or his or her designee who receives a credible report or complaint of bullying shall:
+A building principal, or designee, who receives a credible report or complaint of bullying shall:

 - 1. As soon as reasonably practicable, but by no later than the end of the school day following the receipt of the credible report of bullying: - a.
 Report to a parent, legal guardian, person having lawful control of a student, or person standing in loco parentis of a student that their student is the victim in a credible report of bullying; and - b.
 Prepare a written report of the alleged incident of bullying; - 2.
 Promptly investigate the credible report or complaint of bullying, which shall be completed by no later than the fifth (5th) school day following the completion of the written report. - 3.
 Notify within five (5) days following the completion of the investigation the parent, legal guardian, person having lawful control of a student, or person standing in loco parentis of a student who was the alleged victim in a credible report of bullying whether the investigation found the credible report or complaint of bullying to be true and the availability of counseling and other intervention services. - 4.
 Notify within five (5) days following the completion of the investigation the parent, legal guardian, person having lawful control of the student, or person standing in loco parentis of the student who is alleged to have been the perpetrator of the incident of bullying: - a.
 That a credible report or complaint of bullying against their student exists; - b.
 Whether the investigation found the credible report or complaint of bullying to be true; - c.
 Whether action was taken against their student upon the conclusion of the investigation of the alleged incident of bullying; and - d.
 Information regarding the reporting of another alleged incident of bullying, including potential consequences of continued incidents of bullying; - 5.
-Make a written record of the investigation, which shall include:

-- A detailed description of the alleged incident of bullying, including without limitation a detailed summary of the statements from all material witnesses to the alleged incident of bullying; - b.
+Make a written record of the investigation, which shall include: - a.
+A detailed description of the alleged incident of bullying, including without limitation a detailed summary of the statements from all material witnesses to the alleged incident of bullying; - b.
 Any action taken as a result of the investigation; and - 6.
 Discuss, as appropriate, the availability of counseling and other intervention services with students involved in the incident of bullying.

 District employees are held to a high standard of professionalism, especially when it comes to employee-student interactions.
 Actions by a District employee towards a student that would constitute bullying if the act had been performed by a student shall result in disciplinary action, up to and including termination.
 This policy governs bullying directed towards students and is not applicable to adult on adult interactions.
 Therefore, this policy does not apply to interactions between employees.
 Employees may report workplace conflicts to their supervisor.
+In addition to any disciplinary actions, the District shall take appropriate steps to remedy the effects resulting from bullying.